 Le Café des Poilus

 Dictée de la Francophonie

 ISB partners with Boston Accueil for the annual Dictée de la Francophonie under the patronage of the French Consulate General in Boston.
-There are four categories (French mother tongue Middle School students, High School students, and adults; and non-native French speaking adults), and many prizes for the winners and participants.
+There are five categories (4th-5th graders, Middle School students, Upper School students, francophones, and francophile adults), and many prizes for the winners and participants.

 The school’s beautiful grand piano allows ISB to host recitals in the Media Center, with Middle School and Upper School students as well as with renowned musicians.

 I am very proud to have had the chance to be part of the first edition of the annual cultural thematic show!
 I will always remember how impressed everyone was.
 We also enjoyed the ‘madeleines’ cakes baked by a volunteer parent.
 Thanks ISB for this great opportunity! - Student

 It is really lovely to see what the students have done in class in such a celebratory way.
 Through these events, everyone was able to see the excellence of the school and the commitment and dedication of the faculty and staff. - Parent